DevCherry/tabswitcher_ionic/README.md

-# Simple

-er for Ionic
+# Simple Tabswitcher for Ionic

 To test this out clone the repository and do `npm install` and `ionic serve`.